oxidecomputer/daft/README.md

 diffs, not text based diffs here.
 * For sets and maps we provide specific types that report changes as we would like to see them.
-For example, for maps we return separate collections containing which values were inserted, removed, modified, and unchangedy.
+For example, for maps we return separate collections containing which values were inserted, removed, modified, and unchanged.
 In practice this is what we want to know, and so we don't force the user to compile this data by walking and matching the values.